 About a decade later, and with some success under their belts, the Islanders tried again under new GM Garth Snow.
 Unrestricted free agent-to-be Ryan Smyth was pried out of Edmonton at the cost of two disappointing first round picks, Ryan O'Marra and Robert Nilsson and a draft pick, and was expected to be the man to lead the Islanders deep into the playoffs.
 He didn't, although he was very productive over his month-plus as an Islander.

 But when the time came to re-up, Smyth decided to sign with Colorado for personal reasons I still don't think anyone but him truly understands.
 Everyone agrees the Islanders made him a good offer, but it didn't work.
 Smyth eventually ended up back in Edmonton, which he really should have never left in the first place.

-In 2010, Snow traded for the rights to San Jose defenseman Christian Ehrhoff, hoping to make the German a rock on the Islanders blueline.
+In 2011, Snow traded for the rights to Vancouver defenseman Christian Ehrhoff, hoping to make the German a rock on the Islanders blueline.
 But Snow and Ehrhoff couldn't agree to terms and the player was sent to Buffalo, where he signed a ridiculous 10-year contract with a massive signing bonus.